wavefrontHQ/docs/pages/doc/dashboards_variables.md

 -   **Source Tag** - Populates the dynamic variable list with source tags that match `"tag="` part of your ts() expression.
 For example `ts(cpu.load, tag=app*)` populates the dynamic variable list with `"app-tag1"`, `"app-tag2"` and so on.
 -   **Matching Source Tag** - This will get all of the sources from your ts() expression, then, find all the source tags associated with those sources and populate the dynamic variable list with those source tags.
 If the query returns at least 1 source associated with a source tag, **Matching Source Tag** will display source tags.
 -   **Metric** - Populates the  dynamic variable list with metrics associated with the query in the Query field.
 -   **Point Tag** - Populates the  dynamic variable list with point tag values (of the point tag key in Point Tag Key field) associated with the query in the Query field.
+Starting with release, 2020.14, we support wildcards for point tag dynamic variables.
+That means users can select from the existing point tag values, or show results for all values.

 The example below uses the **Metric** field to populate a dynamic variable list.